Qrofeus/Enigma-Machine/components/README.md

 + **Initial Rotor Positions (offsets):**\
 left (F), middle (D), right (V)

-To learn how a similar code-book is implemented for this project, read the [data directory documentation](../data)
+To learn how a similar code-book is implemented for this project, read the [data directory documentation](../data/README.md#2-date-presets)

+## Comments
+- ROTOR_COUNT:
+  Changing this value will render invalid, all the previously defined presets.
+It will be needed that new presets be defined for the date-presets.
+Any messages previously ciphered on the presets defined for the past ROTOR_COUNT will not work for the new ROTOR_COUNT and the subsequent presets.\
+  New presets will also be needed for private-code-presets and the private-code itself will require a new format, when trying to send a [private-message](../README.md#private-messages)